 Serving 397 students in grades 6-8, Meridian Creek Middle School ranks in the top 50% of all schools in Oregon for overall test scores (math proficiency is top 50%, and reading proficiency is top 50%).

-The percentage of students achieving proficiency in math is 35% (which is higher than the Oregon state average of 31%).
+The percentage of students achieving proficiency in math is 31% (which is equal to the Oregon state average of 31%).
 The percentage of students achieving proficiency in reading/language arts is 53% (which is higher than the Oregon state average of 44%).

 Minority enrollment is 34% of the student body (majority Hispanic), which is lower than the Oregon state average of 42% (majority Hispanic).